 Occasionally, clients will reach out to us with an ask.
 Through our platform, they have sourced proposals from several similarly well-qualified consultants, and they are having a hard time deciding between the options.
 Do we have any guidance for them on selecting the right consultant?

 Some quick context on Catalyst:Ed for those of you who are unfamiliar with our work: We are a technology-enabled service that matches schools, school systems and education nonprofits with vetted consultants for short-term, mission-critical needs.
-This two-part blog post is our effort to crystallize some of the we've lessons learned so far into two key strategies for education leaders looking to select consultants.
-Part 1 (below) focuses on the evaluation scorecard.
-In Part 2, we will share our interviewing toolkit.
+This blog post is an effort to crystallize some of the lessons we’ve learned so far into two key strategies for education leaders looking to select consultants.
 Each of these strategies is based on not just our experience helping almost a hundred education organizations match up with expert consultants, but also our individual experiences as education leaders and consultants.

 WHAT’S AN EVALUATION SCORECARD?